-One of the last drive-in movie theatres in the country is located right across the street from the Weirs Beach sign.
+One of the last drive-in movie theaters in the country is located right across the street from the Weirs Beach sign.
 Opened in 1949, the Weirs Beach Drive-In Theater (603) 366-4723, has four screens, each showing a double feature, with the first movie starting at dusk.

 Nearby to Weirs Beach, in Meredith, is the Winnipesaukee Playhouse (603) 279-0333.
-The playhouse is a year-round, family-run theatre dedicated to bringing quality arts and entertainment to the Lakes Region.
+The playhouse is a year-round, family-run theater dedicated to bringing quality arts and entertainment to the Lakes Region.
 They aim to provide a fun and challenging theatrical environment for all Lakes Region locals and visitors in both performance-based and educational arenas.
 Whether your interest is to be onstage, behind-the-scenes, or in the audience, The Winnipesaukee Playhouse has something for you!

-HISTORY OF THE DRIVE-IN
+HISTORY OF THE WEIRS BEACH DRIVE-IN

-Above, the Weirs Beach Drive-in, in 1975.
+The Weirs Beach Drive-in, in 1975.
 The nearby orange-roofed Howard Johnson’s restaurant burned on October 7, 1984 and is now the site of the Faro Italian Grill.

 HISTORY OF THE COLONIAL THEATRE

-The Colonial Theatre, on Main Street in downtown Laconia, opened in 1914 with 1200 seats.
+The Colonial Theater on Main Street in downtown Laconia opened in 1914 with 1200 seats.
 Live performances were only a memory by the 1960s, when it had become a single-screen movie palace.
 The webmaster attended many movies here, and fondly recalls the beautiful illumination by glowing purple nightlights.
 In 1983, the grand interior was subdivided into a 5-screen multiplex cinema.
 The

 HISTORY OF THE LAKES REGION PLAYHOUSE